pfsense/docs/source/releases/2-1-new-features-and-changes.rst

    enabled
 -  Fixes for apinger to reload via SIGHUP properly, to avoid unnecessary restarts and loss of gateway status data
--  “State Killing on Gateway Failure” now kills ALL states when a gateway has been detected as down, not just states on the failing WAN.
+-  "State Killing on Gateway Failure" now kills ALL states when a gateway has been detected as down, not just states on the failing WAN.
 This is done because otherwise the LAN-side states were not killed before, and thus some connections would be in limbo, especially SIP.
--  Due to the change in its behavior, “State Killing on Gateway Failure” is now disabled by default in new configurations and is disabled during upgrade.
+-  Due to the change in its behavior, "State Killing on Gateway Failure" is now disabled by default in new configurations and is disabled during upgrade.
 If the feature is desired, it must be manually re-enabled post-upgrade.